 Bosses have a habit of calling on favorites (the kiss ass).
 They also call on their collective group as one person, which makes everyone on the team feel like a number instead of an individual.
-They exclude those they don’t know, which is often almost everyone.
+They exclude those they don’t know; almost everyone.

-A leader will turn a seemingly negative situation around and make it a learning experience.
+A leader will turn a seemingly negative situation around and make it a learning experience for an employee.
 When something goes wrong, the leader talks to the individuals involved in private.
 When things go right, they make the praise known among all.

-Bosses praise themselves for a job well done, though when the crap hits the fan, they will blame everyone else.
+Bosses only praise themselves for a job well done, though when the crap hits the fan, they will blame everyone else.
 When the blame comes, they do so in a public setting.
-More often than not they justify their actions by, “making an example” of that person.
+More often than not they justify their actions by, “making an example” of the person or persons involved.

 No, you don’t need to hold that meeting

-I was told once that the only reason people hold meetings is because you can’t actually masturbate at work.
-There is more truth to this statement than there should be.
+I was told once that the only reason people hold meetings is because they can’t actually masturbate at work.
+There is unfortunately more truth to this statement than there should be.
 In your next meeting, see what people actually have to say.
 Typically it’s nothing.